chloe238/mp-json/README.md

 Acknowledgements:

 * Skeleton code by SamR
-* JSONHash implementation features code from the lab written by Chloe Kelly and Shuta Shibue
+* JSONHash implementation features code from the Probed Hastable lab written by Chloe Kelly, Shuta Shibue, and SamR